Tyouhn/MedNavi/README.md

-# Find Your Doctor
+# MedNavi

-A medical application that helps diagnose people and find nearby doctors.
+Our medical application is a comprehensive platform designed to provide symptom diagnosis for patients, recommend the type of doctor, and empower students with general medical knowledge.

 ## Features